 - Define in the agreement the questions the arbitrator is to resolve

 - Both sides should speak to an arbitrator or lawyers to decide what procedure works best

 - The arbitrator only has the power allotted in the agreement

-Call Jones Divorce Mediation Inc. if you think you need arbitration.
+Call Jones Divorce & Family Law if you think you need arbitration.
 We have years of dispute resolution experience and will be happy to provide you with a free, confidential consultation.